rjosori/carepass-nutrition-profile/README.md

 carepass-nutrition-profile
 ==========================

-Basic HTML/CSS for Aetna's CarePass Nutrition Profile.
+Basic HTML/CSS for Aetna's CarePass Nutrition (and other) Profiles.

 Developed by Roberto Osorio @graphilactic, for Medullan Inc.